The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time

 It is essential to examine the biases present in the data and how they can affect our analysis.
 There are several issues to consider. \cite{Brom13} showed that the plateau is detector dependent.
 Indeed, observed duration is detector dependent as instruments not only have different flux sensitivity limits, but their bandpass sensitivities will also affect measured duration.
 For example, those detectors sensitive to photons over an energy range that aligns with the average peak of the GRB $\nu F_{\nu}$ distribution (i.e. around a few hundred keV) will tend to have longer $T_{90}$'s.
 We perform our analysis on {\em only} {\em Swift} GRBs to account for this effect.\\

 There is, of course, always a Malmquist-like bias present in any observation (i.e. objects farther away appear fainter).
 However, the broad GRB luminosity function (the fact that GRBs are not standard candles) largely mitigates this bias.
-In terms of analyzing the duration distribution of GRBs, where this effect may play the biggest role is through an artificial ``shortening'' of GRB duration with redshift, also known as the ``tip-of-the-iceberg'' effect.
-This effect on the sample of long GRBs was discussed in \cite{NP02, Pir04} as well as \cite{LR23} who corrected for this bias using non-parametric methods of \cite{LB71} and \cite{EP92}.
-They showed that, again, because GRBs are not standard candles this effect is weakened and its influence on the behavior of the overall duration distribution is relatively small \citep[although see the analysis of][]{Moss22}. \\
+In terms of analyzing the duration distribution of GRBs, this effect play a role through an artificial shortening of GRB duration with redshift, also known as the ``tip-of-the-iceberg'' effect \citep{Bonn97}.
+The severity of this effect, where GRBs at high redshift may appear to have shorter duration because some of their flux is shifted below the detector threshold limit, has been discussed in several studies, including \cite{NP02, NP02b, Pir04, Littlejohns13, Moss22, LR23, Moss26}.